If you are professional, then you probably know what the difference between an impact driver and hammer drill is!

 The tool is small, lightweight and very easy to use; it has a LED light for better vision and belt holder which is great for climbing ladders.
-Whether you are an electrician, contractor or you have car workshop, this tool is must have for your workshop.
+Whether you are an electrician, contractor or you have a car workshop, this tool is must-have for your workshop.

 - The powerful motor which produces 1800 inch/lbs. max torque

 - LED light for working in dark areas

 - Compact and lightweight design weighs only 2.6 pounds

 - On board Fuel Gauge on Battery

 - 5-years limited warranty